12 months · every birthstone · source stories

 sky blue · protection, good fortune

-January deep red, February purple, March pale sea-blue, April colourless, May green, June cream to white/milky blue sheen, July vivid red, August lime green, September blue, October play-of-colour/every colour, November golden amber/amber to blue, December sky blue/blue-violet.
+January deep red, February purple, March pale sea-blue, April colourless, May green, June cream to white/milky blue sheen/green to purplish red, July vivid red, August lime green/red, pink, violet or blue, September blue, October play-of-colour/every colour, November golden amber/amber to blue, December sky blue/blue-violet/bright blue.